AndrewKovalenko/generator-amg/README.md

 and just start writing your code in js/controllers/some-controller.js

 `yo amg:remove controller some` allows you to delete your exsisting controller.

+`grunt run` command allows you to run your application.
+If you want to run optimized version of your application, use `grunt run --release`.

 For now *amg* can generate:
 * controllers